ismb logoismb logo kompakt

 Professional measurement services for your project

-Do your machines or products have unexpectedly high vibration levels?
-Would you like to avoid resulting damage and signs of wear, increase comfort and reduce noise?
-Benefit from our more than 25 years of experience from projects for mechanical engineering, the automotive industry, aerospace, plant engineering, electrical engineering and medical technology.
-We are your reliable and competent partner for vibration measurement in Germany and worldwide.
-Using the latest measurement technology, our experienced engineers carry out vibration measurements adapted to your product for every mechanical task.
-From the findings of the vibration test, we derive constructive suggestions for the targeted optimization of your products and processes.
-We pay special attention to the detailed analysis of the recorded measurement data, including the combination of simulation and measurement.
+Are unexpectedly high vibration amplitudes occurring on your machines or products?
+Do you want to avoid the resulting wear and damage, increase comfort and reduce noise?
+Benefit from our more than 25 years of experience in projects for mechanical engineering, the automotive industry, aerospace, plant engineering, electrical engineering, and medical technology.
+We are your reliable and competent partner for vibration measurements in Germany and worldwide.

-ISMB offers you a wide range of different services relating to the investigation of the vibration behavior of your products.
-In order to meet the high demands of our customers, each order is given an approach tailored to the individual task.
-In this way, we guarantee optimal results and the highest customer satisfaction.
+ISMB offers you a wide range of different services relating to the experimental investigation of the vibration behavior of your products.
+In order to meet the high demands of our customers, each project receives a procedure tailored to the individual task.
+In this way, we guarantee optimum results and maximum customer satisfaction.

 Vibration measurements: Overview

-The measurement methods are diverse.
-Below you will find an overview of the services ISMB offers in the field of vibration measurement.
+Below you will find an overview of the measurement methods used by ISMB for vibration analysis.

 Stirnradgetriebe 1